Thawab-alkhiami/TheBraveHunter/README.md

 ## Game Story
 A brave hunter wanders in the forests, and many dangerous eagles await him!
-The game contains 2 scenes. each scene has a target that the hunter should achieve to win.
+The hunter adventure takes place day and night in a large forest.
+There is a target that the hunter should achieve to win.
 While achieving the target, the hunter should protect himself from the eagles and shoot them.
-If the hunter collides with the eagle 5 times he will lose his life.
+If the hunter collides with the eagle he will lose his life.
+If the hunter achieve the target he will win.

 ## Game's main objects
 ### The hunter
 The hunter holds a Gun and discovers the forest.
 He moves using the arrows:
 `UP` moves forward, `DOWN` moves backward, `RIGHT` moves right, and `LEFT` moves left.
+If the hunter collides with the eagle, his lives amount will be reduced 1.

 ### The eagles
+The eagles are instantiated randomly in the forest then move toward the hunter position.

 ### The bullet
 ### The Mushroom
 ### Forest's objects